ansible/ansible-runner-service/misc/nginx/README.md

 ## Using Ansible Runner Service

-### curl examples (TODO: this example will be moved to the API endpoint. token & identification are going to be removed)
+### curl examples

-> All the commands used in this example are issued from the same directory where resides the client certificate and key files.
+NOTE: Be sure to execute the commands in the same folder where the client certificate and key are stored.
+And check that the user that is going to execute the command has the rights to read these files.
+In all the examples, the curl command is executed in the same folder where the certificate files are stored.

-> Remember that client certificate and key files must be copied to the client computers!.
+Remember that the API endpoint (https://localhost:5001/api) presents <'curl'> command examples for every API endpoint.

 1. Get the list of available playbooks

-NOTE: Be sure to execute the command in the same folder where the client certificate and key are stored.
-And check that the user that is going to execute the command has the rights to read these files.
-In the example, the curl command is executed in the same folder where the certificate files are stored.

 ```
 $ curl -i -k --key ./client.key --cert ./client.crt https://localhost:5001/api/v1/playbooks -X GET